valkey-io/valkey-doc/README.md

 npm install --global spellchecker-cli
 ```

-You can than validate your spelling by running the following
+You can then validate your spelling by running the following

 ```
 spellchecker --no-suggestions -f '**/*.md' -l en-US -q -d wordlist